Nodedatacode/Homesite/README.md

 # Homesite
-The main site for Nodedata as I learn how to develope
+The main site for Nodedata, this will be home to al of our P2P projects and dev projects.